savaslabs/savaslabs.github.io/_services/strategy.md

 slug: strategy
 weight: 1
 summary: |
-  Simple execution is never simple until all avenues have been explored.
-A stitch in time saves nine, and a minute of planning saves 10 in execution.
-We've learned these lessons and cherish a challenge to think creatively for the most appropriate solutions for our partners.
+  Our seasoned team combines wisdom from years of digital consulting experience with a holistic eye to think creatively, leaving no stone unturned to discern the best solutions for our partners.
 icon: "strategy-icon.svg"
 vertical_image: "/assets/img/services/strategy-hero.jpg"
 vertical_image_alt: "Chris walking with a client"
 quote_project: "transaction_advisors"
-services: [Research, Ideation, Content Strategy, Channel Identification, User Journey Mapping, Competitive Analysis, Campaign Planning]
+services: [Content Strategy, SEO, Technical Audit / Planning, Channel Identification, Competitive Analysis, Analytics Insights, Information Architecture, User Journey Mapping, Brand Assessment, Digital Marketing, Campaign Planning  ]

 ---

-We empower organizations to sift through seemingly limitless technical choices and focus on what the organization is trying to achieve.
-Whether through a technical audit, SEO, content analysis, or other measures, we ensure our clients use their resources most effectively to meet their needs and reach their audiences.

-We lean on lessons learned to inform our process while catering to each organization's unique needs in space and time.
+We turn organizational data into actionable information so our partners can focus on what they know best: their organization's needs.
+We always listen carefully to our client's pain points and their visions of a better future, while providing a complementary, fresh perspective viewed from outside of the institutional lens.
+Some of the highest impact we can provide is to help steer the planning and technical investment methodically in concert with our partners to pursue the best opportunities available.